cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_packet.md

 # Adding Packet and Acknowledgement data

-In this section we learn how to define packet and acks (acknowledgements) for the Leaderboard blockchain.
+In this section we learn how to define packets and acks (acknowledgements) for the Leaderboard blockchain.
 Remember that this blockchain will mostly be receiving packets from the checkers blockchain or other gaming chains.
 This will be handled in the checkers blockchain extension tutorial.
 In this section we will add an additional packet definition that will enable the Leaderboard chain to send a packet to connected game chains when a player has entered the top of the rankings.

-The documentation on how to define packet and acks in IBC can be found in [the IBC go docs](https://ibc.cosmos.network/main/ibc/apps/packets_acks.html).
+The documentation on how to define packets and acks in IBC can be found in [the IBC go docs](https://ibc.cosmos.network/main/ibc/apps/packets_acks.html).

 ## Scaffold a packet with Ignite CLI

-We are now going to be scaffolding the IBC packet data with Ignite CLI and compare once more with git diff:
+We are now going to be scaffolding the IBC packet data with Ignite CLI and compare once more with _git diff_:

 ```bash
 ignite scaffold packet ibcTopRank playerId rank score --ack playerId --module leaderboard